 The Commission is the independent national workplace relations tribunal.
 They're responsible for maintaining a safety net of minimum wages and employment conditions.
 They also have a range of other workplace functions and regulation.

 - help employees and employers bargain in good faith and to make, vary or terminate enterprise agreements

 - deal with applications relating to ending employment including unfair dismissal, unlawful termination or general protections

-- deal with applications for an order to stop bullying at work
+- bullying at work

 - make orders about industrial action, including strikes, work bans and lock outs

 - provide mediation, conciliation and in some cases hold public tribunal hearings to resolve various individual and collective workplace disputes

 - make workplace determinations, hear and decide on equal remuneration claims, and deal with applications about transfer of business, stand down, general protections and right of entry disputes